OpenEvalProject/evals/manuscripts/elife-93174/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0495fxg12 Institut Pasteur, Université Paris Cité, CNRS UMR 3571, Channel-Receptors Unit Paris France
+1. Institut Pasteur, Université Paris Cité, CNRS UMR 3571, Channel-Receptors Unit Paris France ([ROR:0495fxg12](https://ror.org/0495fxg12))

 † Corresponding author

 ## Abstract

-The serotonin-gated ion channel (5-HT 3 R) mediates excitatory neuronal communication in the gut and the brain.
+The serotonin-gated ion channel (5-HT3R) mediates excitatory neuronal communication in the gut and the brain.
 It is the target for setrons, a class of competitive antagonists widely used as antiemetics, and is involved in several neurological diseases.
-Cryo-electron microscopy (cryo-EM) of the 5-HT 3 R in complex with serotonin or setrons revealed that the protein has access to a wide conformational landscape.
+Cryo-electron microscopy (cryo-EM) of the 5-HT3R in complex with serotonin or setrons revealed that the protein has access to a wide conformational landscape.
 However, assigning known high-resolution structures to actual states contributing to the physiological response remains a challenge.
-In the present study, we used voltage-clamp fluorometry (VCF) to measure simultaneously, for 5-HT 3 R expressed at a cell membrane, conformational changes by fluorescence and channel opening by electrophysiology.
+In the present study, we used voltage-clamp fluorometry (VCF) to measure simultaneously, for 5-HT3R expressed at a cell membrane, conformational changes by fluorescence and channel opening by electrophysiology.
 Four positions identified by mutational screening report motions around and outside the serotonin-binding site through incorporation of cysteine-tethered rhodamine dyes with or without a nearby quenching tryptophan.
-VCF recordings show that the 5-HT 3 R has access to four families of conformations endowed with distinct fluorescence signatures: ‘resting-like’ without ligand, ‘inhibited-like’ with setrons, ‘pre-active-like’ with partial agonists, and ‘active-like’ (open channel) with partial and strong agonists.
+VCF recordings show that the 5-HT3R has access to four families of conformations endowed with distinct fluorescence signatures: ‘resting-like’ without ligand, ‘inhibited-like’ with setrons, ‘pre-active-like’ with partial agonists, and ‘active-like’ (open channel) with partial and strong agonists.
 Data are remarkably consistent with cryo-EM structures, the fluorescence partners matching respectively apo, setron-bound, 5-HT bound-closed, and 5-HT-bound-open conformations.
 Data show that strong agonists promote a concerted motion of all fluorescently labeled sensors during activation, while partial agonists, especially when loss-of-function mutations are engineered, stabilize both active and pre-active conformations.
 In conclusion, VCF, though the monitoring of electrophysiologically silent conformational changes, illuminates allosteric mechanisms contributing to signal transduction and their differential regulation by important classes of physiological and clinical effectors.

 ## Introduction